mui/toolpad/README.md

 https://github.com/user-attachments/assets/f47466df-3790-4a05-8f38-f1aaa13a49f3/

-Toolpad Studio has been deprecated, but the project can be found in the [`toolpad-studio`](https://github.com/mui/toolpad/tree/toolpad-studio) branch of this repository, where it can also be published from.
+**Toolpad Studio has been deprecated**, but the project can be found in the [`toolpad-studio`](https://github.com/mui/toolpad/tree/toolpad-studio) branch of this repository, where it can also be published from.

 The `create-toolpad-app` CLI can also still be used to quickly start Toolpad Studio projects: